Ben-Towler/Ben-Towler/README.md

 #### Senja (Launch fall 2020)
 Senja aims simplify project management for small development teams.
 Users can easily track project progress, create tasks and share projects with team members.
 The front-end has been developed with React with Jest testing.
 The server has been built with Express and we use a MongoDB with Mongoose ORM.

-The site is fully responsive, SEO optimised and includes a dark mode!
+The site is fully responsive, SEO optimised and includes a dark mode.
 Secure login is handled with JWT, Bcrypt and PassPort.

 Find out more - https://github.com/Ben-Towler/Senja.